privacyguides/privacyguides.org/docs/frontends.md

 !!! tip

     Piped is useful if you want to use [SponsorBlock](https://sponsor.ajay.app) without installing an extension or to access age-restricted content without an account.
 It does not provide privacy by itself, and we don’t recommend logging into any accounts.

-When you are using a Piped instance, make sure to read the privacy policy of that specific instance.
-Piped instances can be modified by their owners and therefore may not reflect their associated privacy policy.

 ## Criteria